-Check our live departures page for potential delays and cancellations.
+Check our LIVE DEPARTURES page for delays and cancellations

 Airport strikes seem to be part and parcel of summer holidays and Mallorca is no different.
 Summer peak season airport strikes are the worst possibility for travellers when most disruption will be caused and sadly the timing is no coincidence.